codingforpleasure/Linux_tree/README.md

 ###### step 2:

-Ftrace holds a long list of events, you can configure easily which event you would like to trace. the list of events are in the file available_events.
+Ftrace holds a long list of events, you can configure easily which event you would like to trace.

+The list of events are in the file available_events.

 See for yourself via: cat /sys/kernel/debug/tracing/available_events those events are sorted by catergory